Tom Walsh (trade unionist)

-In 1928 Walsh lost control of the union to Johnson after advocating decreased militancy in order to consolidate its achievements.
-He attempted to form a new union founded on industrial peace but was unsuccessful, remaining exiled from the Seamen's Union until 1936.
-Walsh worked as a journalist during this period, the family surviving the Great Depression on his journalist's wages and Adela's income as a public speaker.
 The Walshes, increasingly anti-communist, advocated trade with Japan and in 1939–1940 visited the country as guests of the Japanese government, returning convinced of Japan's benevolent intentions towards Australia.

 Following the attack on Pearl Harbor, Adela was interned but appealed to be allowed to return to her dying husband's side.
 Although the appeal was unsuccessful she was released anyway in October 1942, two days after beginning a hunger strike.
 Tom Walsh died at North Sydney on 5 April 1943.